Self-Publishing Info - Kris Waldherr Art and Words: the official site of bestselling author Kris Waldherr

 Q. How do you distribute to libraries and bookstores?

 A. I used Ingram to distribute to bookstores and libraries.
 This was really straightforward since I printed with IngramSpark, who handled payment, printing, and shipping of my books.
 Profits from book are deposited directly into my business bank account after Ingram deducts their cut.
-(BTW all book profits from all retailers are direct deposit into bank accounts—no checks in the mail to deal with!)
+Also, book profits from all retailers are direct deposit into bank accounts—no checks in the mail to deal with!

 Print arcs I sent to reviewers.